HFCherish/modeling-training/basics/orm/mongo-java/readme.md

 			5. document －> pojo －15: 60
 			    1. 转换继承属性 -15 : 29
 			    1. convert to a collection of corresponding pojo when the document field is a collection -15: 22
-			    1. convert to a collection of corresponding pojo when the document field is an array -15:
+			    1. convert to a collection of corresponding pojo when the document field is an array -15: 16
+			    1. convert to a array of corresponding pojo when the document field is an list -15:
+			    1. convert to a array of corresponding pojo when the document field is an array -15:
 			    1. String to enum -10:
 			    1. objectId to String -15:
 			6. pojo -> document －15: 15